-REPRESSION AND PERSECUTION TARGETS
+TARGETS OF REPRESSION AND PERSECUTION

-Human Rights Organizations
+Human Rights Organizations and other civil society organizations

 Civil society organizations who criticize the government and, particularly, human rights organizations and human rights defenders, have been and continue to be the main targets of official persecution.
 They have been victims of persistent and systematic abuse, facing defamation, harassment, attacks and threats perpetrated by government agents as well as paramilitary and quasi-governmental groups, thus violating the right to freedom of association, to the collective protection of human rights and the right to defend rights, among others.
 Concurrently, the role of these organizations as spokespersons and their duty to publicly denounce oppressors have been obstructed and criminalized.